Stay up to date with new inventory & industry news

 Frain has new and like-new Cartoning Machinery in stock, thoroughly tested and ready to ship in as little as 48 hours.
 Give us a call today to get the right Cartoning Machinery for your project.

-See all Cartoning Equipment In Stock
+See all Cartoning Machinery In Stock

-Learn more about Cartoning Equipment
+Learn more about Cartoning Machinery

 Inbound freight as well as raw material storage can be killers, cost-wise.
 Typical cartons, folded and glued at the converter take up a lot of space.
 The internal manufacturers glue joint makes a bulge which makes stacks of knocked down cases unstable.

 Some packers avoid this having the converter ship die-cut and scored but not folded carton blanks.
 This saves money but shifts the burden of folding and gluing to the packaging line.
 There are 2 ways to deal with this:

 One way is to use a machine similar to the one the converter would use.
 The discharge of this machine is tied to the cartoner magazine.
 As far as the cartoner is concerned, there is no difference between this and the carton that comes premade from the converter.
 Standard cartoning machines are used and are discussed elsewhere.

 The other alternative is automatic wraparound cartoners.
 These start with a flat carton blank, fold it around the product and seal it.
 One common application is beverage multipacks.

 Another application for wraparound cartoners is sleeving.
 Instead of completely enclosing the product on 6 sides, sleeves wrap around on 4 sides leaving the ends open.
 Sleeves are often used for grouping products together while still allowing the customer to see the product directly.

 Whether 4 or 6 sided, the cartons are formed in much the same way.
 The primary difference is the additional folding operations required to close and seal the carton ends.